RithwikU/Indoor-Outdoor-Localization-for-Ground-Vehicles/README.md

-# ese650-project
-Indoor-Outdoor localization using GPS and 3D LIDAR
+## Indoor-Outdoor localization for Ground Robots

+University of Pennsylvania, Spring 2023 ESE 650 - Learning in Robotics Final Project

+Code needs to be cleaned up and Citations need to be added